WanLinghao/coredump-detector/README.md

 This script uses local '/tmp' directory as backend storage to store core files and etcd data.
 It also generates certificates automatically to let [aggregation api](https://kubernetes.io/docs/tasks/access-kubernetes-api/setup-extension-api-server/) use.
 You could replace either backend storage or certificates with your own one.
+For more information about this script, please see [structure.md](deploy/structure.md)

 ### From source code